ZPI-2023-IST/Documentation/source/modules/frontend.rst

 3. **Algorithm Selection:**

     Users can select different algorithms from a dropdown list, triggering the dynamic loading of configuration options for the selected algorithm.
-The default algorithm is initially set to "example."
+The default algorithm is initially set to "example".

 4. **Configuration Modification:**